 3. Lower the bedroom temperature.
 Bedroom temperature has been shown to affect sleep quality even more than external noise.
 If the room is too warm, it can interfere with your body’s natural nightly temperature dip and make you more restless through the night.
 Research suggests that your bedroom should be between 60-67 degrees and that temperatures above 75 degrees or below 54 degrees can interfere with sleep.

 4. Consider taking a melatonin supplement.
 Studies show that taking melatonin has a major impact on sleep quality and quantity.
 Just be sure to read the dosage recommendations on the label.
 Start slowly to determine the amount that’s right for you, and take the supplement about an hour before bedtime.
+Read more about our personal melatonin program.

 5. Avoid alcohol and over-the-counter sleep medications.
 Research shows that those who drink before bed woke more frequently and experienced lighter sleep during the second half of the night, preventing the Level 3 and 4 sleep that restores our body and mind.
 In every person, alcohol metabolizes at 0.016% per hour.
 So, you can do the math.
 The more heavily you drink, the earlier you should stop drinking.